flojoy-ai/docs/docs/instruments-database/Lasers/Keysight-N7776C/Keysight-N7776C.md

         self.adapter.close()
 ```

-This script defines a class `KeysightN7776C` that represents the interface to the Keysight N7776C Tunable Laser Source.
+This script defines a class `KeysightN7776C` that represents the interface to the Keysight (Agilent) N7776C Tunable Laser Source.
 The class inherits from `Instrument` class provided by Pymeasure.

 The class defines various properties and controls to interact with the laser source, such as `locked`, `output_enabled`, `wavelength`, `sweep_wl_start`, `sweep_wl_stop`, `sweep_speed`, `sweep_mode`, etc. These properties and controls allow you to set and get various parameters of the laser source, such as lock state, output power, wavelength, sweep parameters, etc.